JustinBeckwith/justinbeckwith.github.io/_posts/2012-11-28-5-steps-to-a-better-windows-command-line.md

 type: post
 published: true
 featuredImage: "/images/2012/11/choc-ruby.png"
+excerpt: >
-excerpt: I spend a lot of time at the command line.
+  I spend a lot of time at the command line.
 As someone who likes to code on OSX and Windows, I've always been annoyed by the Windows command line experience.
 Do I use cmd, or PowerShell?
 Where are my tabs?
 What about package management?
-What about little frivolous things like <em>being able to resize the window</em>.
+What about little frivolous things like being able to resize the window.
 I've finally got my Windows command line experience running smoothly, and wanted to share my setup.
 Here are my 5 steps to a Windows command line that doesn't suck.
 ---

 <a href="/images/2012/11/header.png">
 <img src="/images/2012/11/header.png">